AleksandarHaralanov/ReciPlus/README.md

     ...
 ```
 > [!NOTE]
 > When writing IDs, include metadata if needed.
-For example, use "35:14" for Red Wool, whereas "35"/"35:0" represents plain White Wool.
+For example, use `"35:14"` for Red Wool, whereas `"35"`, or `"35:0"`, represents plain White Wool.
 >
 > Click [here](assets/Items.png) for a list of all Minecraft b1.7.3 IDs.
 ---